 The first of which contains managed plugins only (which is the biggest part of the addonpack) and is likely to compile without any issues.

-The second one contains mixed managed/unmanaged plugins that can be a bit more tricky to get built and definitely needs Windows SDK 7.1 to be installed.
+The second one contains mixed managed/unmanaged plugins that can only be built on a machine having the Windows SDK 7.1 installed.

 Now you're ready to work on your own code.
 For this open the Addonpack.sln and add your project.
 Now in order to get your project built from within that solution you need to do one step manually: